 (b) without regard to any additional shareholding in the original co-operative to which the person would have become entitled had the shares not been forfeited, whether as a result of any bonus share issue or otherwise.

+[Section 133 amended by No. 7 of 2016 s.
+34.]

 134. Set off of amounts repaid etc. on forfeited shares

 (1) If a person has an entitlement because of the operation of section 133, the entitlement operates to end any liability of the co-operative —